AaronRMartinez/Active-Directory-Home-Lab/README.md

 **Utilized Oracle VM VirtualBox with both Windows Server and Windows 10 ISO files to install and configure Active Directory (AD), practicing common Group Policy configurations and administrative tasks.**

 Used Oracle VM VirtualBox to run virtual machines for both Windows Server and Windows 10 operating systems.
-Once configured,
+A domain controller utilizing the Windows Server ISO was established, with a domain being created subsequently.

 ## Tools